ChiWilliams/typing-test/README.md

 * The SQL database containing the leaderboard periodically wipes itself.
 I will fix this!
 * It's currently possible to cheat on the typing test :(.
 There are several approaches to take to prevent this, which I may take up in the future.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Parts of this project (including disco.json configuration and server setup) were adapted from the [Disco example flask server](https://github.com/letsdiscodev/example-flask-site), which is also MIT licensed.

 ## Acknowledgments
 Thanks to Greg Sadetsky for answering my questions about disco!